tanboonjoon/main/docs/DeveloperGuide.md

 1a.
 Add command syntax entered by the user is incorrect.

-1a1.
-The system will display an error message along with the suggested format of the add command.
+>The system will display an error message along with the suggested format of the add command.

 Use case ends